Your cart

 1. The End Of An Industry

 Manufacturing of wide woven fabric is almost completely extinct here in America.
-When we started to put together our supply chain in 2016, there were only 2 companies in the US weaving cloth wide enough to make a bed sheet.
-Fast forward to 2019, that number is now at 1.
-If you are wondering if that makes us nervous, the answer is, "Yes".
-Weaving is a key part of our product offering (See more about that process here) and if we were to lose this piece of our supply chain we would be in trouble.
+When we started to put together our supply chain in 2016, there were only a handful of companies in the US weaving cloth wide enough to make a bed sheet.
+Fast forward to 2025, that number is now at 2 or 3.

 2. JOBS!
 JOBS!
 JOBS!

 While we are still small, it's amazing to see the number of people it takes to manufacture our products!
 And with those people comes JOBS!
-Our farm employees 5-15 people during the growing and harvesting seasons, our weaving partner employees around 300 people, our finisher employees approximately 100 people and our cut and sew employees 7-10 seamstresses.
-That's not even mentioning the supply chains for our towels or quilts.
-In total, we estimate our product influences roughly 1000 US jobs.
+Our farm employees 5-15 people during the growing and harvesting seasons, our weaving partner employees around 300 people, our finisher employees approximately 100 people and our cut and sew plants employees over 40 people!
+That's not even mentioning the supply chains for our towels, quilts and blankets!
+In total, we estimate our product influences thousands of US jobs.

 That is only the direct manufacturing, not including the other companies it takes to keep those facilities running.
 Everyone then supports their community, from locally owned stores and restaurants to little league sports and local Churches.
 It all builds on a solid job base.
 That's a lot of lives folks.
 Here in our country and in our communities.